 If your drug plan is "creditable," you may keep your employer plan and you will not pay a late enrollment penalty.
 You may also enroll in a new Medicare Part D Prescription Drug Plan.
 Check with your employer to understand the impact that joining a new plan will have on your coverage.
 Be sure to evaluate the benefits offered under your employer plan with the benefits offered by Medicare drug plans in your area to be sure you choose the best plan for your needs.

 If your employer plan does not qualify as "creditable coverage," you may pay a late enrollment penalty if you do not enroll in a plan offering Medicare Part D coverage when you first become eligible for this drug benefit, or if you have a break in coverage for 63 days or more.
 Your current or former employer or union must tell you if your present plan may change if you enroll in a Medicare Part D plan.

-Customer service representatives at 1-855-391-2556 (TTY/TDD users call 711) 24 hours a day, 7 days a week, can provide the SHIP number for your home state.
+Customer service representatives can provide the SHIP number for your home state 24 hours a day, 7 days a week at 1 (855) 391-2556 (TTY 711).
 A SHIP counselor can provide personalized assistance to help you decide whether it is better to keep the employer or union drug coverage or get Medicare prescription drug coverage.

-If you have a Medigap (Medicare Supplement Insurance) policy that includes prescription drug coverage, you must contact your Medigap issuer to let them know that you have joined a Medicare Part D plan.
+If you have a Medigap (Medicare Supplement Insurance) policy that includes prescription drug coverage, you must contact your Medigap issuer to let them know that you have joined a Medicare Part D Prescription Drug Plan.